Workers' Compensation · RTW Cost Analysis

 your payroll?

-The claim lodgement is just the visible tip.
-The real cost sits in the pay run — lost productive capacity, modified-duty inefficiency, replacement labour premium, overtime loading, and internal coordination time.
-This tool quantifies it.
+The claim is just the tip.
+The real cost sits in the pay run — lost capacity, modified-duty inefficiency, replacement labour, overtime loading, and coordination time.
+Add as many workers as you need.

 Up to 80% reduction in productivity